techmania-team/techmania-docs/English/Theme/Introduction.md

 If you use Visual Studio Code, a fully featured debugger is available, allowing you to set break points, step through lines, inspect local variables and more.
 To use it:

-* Enter play mode in Unity
+* Enter play mode in Unity.
 * As TECHMANIA finishes loading the theme, watch the console for a message saying "Started MoonSharp debug server at port \<port number\>."
 The port is usually 41912.
 * If the port is not 41912, open `UI/.vscode/launch.json` in Code, and change `"debugServer"`'s value to the port from the previous step.
 * Launch the "MoonSharp Attach" configuration.
 The debugger should now be attached to the running theme.